monikajozsa/SSN-VisualCortex/README.md

-# Documentation on Perceptual Learning model for understanding layer specific mechanisms in V1
+# Documentation on a NN model for Perceptual Learning to better understand layer specific mechanisms in V1

 ## Table of Contents
 - [Project description](#introduction)